 Ever wonder why everything with horses is done from the left?
-Starting every task from the left-hand side of our horse’s has been drilled into our routine ever since you have began to ride or handle horses.
+Starting every task from the left-hand side of our horses has been drilled into our routine ever since we began to ride or handle horses.

 Horses have monocular vision, as their eyes are placed on the side of their heads.
 Monocular vision means the horse can see either side, but not directly in front of them.
-Therefore, approaching and standing to one-side of horse’s is beneficial to allow them to have an adequate view of you and what you are doing.
+Therefore, approaching and standing to one-side of the horse is beneficial to allow them to have an adequate view of you and what you are doing.

 Information collected by the left eye will be sent to the right side of the brain.
-The right side of the brain processes recognition of familiar faces and expression.
-Therefore, seeing on-coming items, people, or horses, through the left eye helps the horse decide whether they are a threat or not.
+The right side of the brain processes recognition of familiar faces and expressions.
+Therefore, seeing oncoming items, people, or horses, through the left eye helps the horse decide whether they are a threat or not.

-Research has shown that bonding behaviour between mares and foals most commonly occur on the left-hand side.
+Research has shown that bonding behaviour between mares and foals most commonly occurs on the left-hand side.
 Therefore, carrying out grooming and handling to the left could improve the trust and partnership between you and your horse.

 The likelihood of your horse being handled from the opposing side is slim.
 This means your horse will probably be more comfortable with activities undertaken from the left-hand side.

 However, this does not mean you should neglect the right-hand side completely.
-Although it may be more challenging to carry out tasks from this side at first, slowing introducing routine from the right will be beneficial.
+Although it may be more challenging to carry out tasks from this side at first, slowly introducing routine from the right will be beneficial.

 Improving trust and cooperation from the right could prove important in emergency situations and training.
 Nonetheless, it may be easier to start new tasks from the left at first.